-Coronavirus (COVID-19) Infection Survey: characteristics of people testing positive for COVID-19 in countries of the UK

-Bulletin | Updated monthly
+Coronavirus (COVID-19) Infection Survey, characteristics of people testing positive for COVID-19, UK Bulletin | Updated monthly

 The characteristics of people testing positive for coronavirus (COVID-19) from the COVID-19 Infection Survey.
 This survey is being delivered in partnership with the University of Oxford, the University of Manchester, UK Health Security Agency and Wellcome Trust.